 During the war, the continuation of the firm was secured only by the great personal sacrifices of Olga Krantz.
 In 1948 she died and her nephew was confronted with the most difficult period in the firm's history.
 Apart from everything else, the international connections had to be revived.
 Fritz Krantz now profited from his travels to America.
 Numerous personal relationships from that time now bore fruit:

-Once again, WARDS bought the wooden crystal models; ESTWING chose Krantz as representative for their renowned range of geologic tools; museums bought new material, very often by way of exchange; and the casts were incorporated into the catalogues of Japanese dealers.
-Most of all however the need of the rising oil countries in the Near East and North Africa to catch up with western educational standards, had a major influence on the reestablishment of the firm's exports.
+Once again, WARDS bought the wooden crystal models; ESTWING chose Krantz as representative for their renowned range of geologic tools; museums bought new material, often by way of exchange; and the casts were incorporated into the catalogues of Japanese dealers.
+Most of all the need of the rising oil countries in the Near East and North Africa to catch up with western educational standards, had a major influence on the reestablishment of the firm's exports.

-Nearely 175 years have left their traces.
+Already over 180 years have left their traces.
 Adapting to the occurences of the times new accents had to be set.
 Today Krantz is probably the oldest and at the same time one of the biggest geoscience dealers on the world market.
 The programme of teaching materials contains more than 1000 articles, the smallest collection containing 10, the largest 5000 specimens.
 A team of 13 people master the great variety of tasks, that are adressed to the firm by customers in Mineralogy, Crytallography, Petrology, Geology, Paleontology and Anthropology.
 Tradition ranges as high as modern innovations allow.
 For 140 years the same family has manufactured the famous wooden crystal models.
-The stores of minerals, fossils and rocks still bear some of the legendary collections of August and Friedrich Krantz in an area of 1700 m².
+The stores of minerals, fossils and rocks still bear some of the legendary collections of August and Friedrich Krantz on an area of 1700 m².

 The foreign trade, which was revived by Fritz Krantz, is one focus of Krantz's activities.
 The exports to the Near ad Middle East, North Afrika and the rising countries of the Third World are especially important.